 Contents

-What Are SPAs and PWAs?
+What Are SPAs?

-Single Page Application (SPA) is basically a single-page web app written in Javascript running in the web browser and doesn’t need a page refresh to show new information.
-In other words, as the users visit the website, the application and the presentation resources are loaded into the browser.
 Then when they navigate through the website, only the contents that need updating will be re-rendered and altered, while the rest of them remain as they are.
 This will lead to faster interactions and improve user satisfaction by cutting the time spent on traditional round trips between the browser and the server.

 SPA has long been seen as a disruptive technology in eCommerce.
 There is a chance that you had used SPA before but didn’t realize it.
 Many large companies have chosen this web type as the framework of their websites such as Netflix, Gmail, and Facebook.